2016 Alboran Sea earthquake: Background

 The Strait of Gibraltar sits atop a convergent boundary where the Nubian plate, a fragment of the African plate, is colliding with the Iberian plate (part of the Eurasian plate) at a rate of 5 mm/yr.
 The northwest–southeast convergence between the two plates results in the occurrence of active shallow faulting offshore and onshore.
-The Trans-Alboran Shear Zone; a seismic zone measuring 500-km-long by 80-km-wide accommodates the interaction between the two plates.
-Seismic activity associated with these shallow faults are characterized by their small to moderately size in magnitudes with thrust, strike-slip or normal focal mechanisms.
+The Trans-Alboran Shear Zone, a seismic zone measuring 500-km-long by 80-km-wide accommodates, the interaction between the two plates.
+Seismic activity associated with these shallow faults is characterized by their small to moderately size in magnitudes with thrust, strike-slip or normal focal mechanisms.
 Historical earthquakes associated with the seismogenic zone have been locally devastating, causing large loss of life.
 The most damaging earthquake in recent history occurred on 24 February 2004 when a 6.4 quake struck Al Hoceïma, killing at least 628 people.
 Major events also occurred in 1804, 1910, and 1994.
 The deadly 1522 Almería earthquake in southern Spain is associated with shallow faulting within this seismic zone.

 Besides the presence of shallow seismicity, intermediate to deep-focus earthquakes have occurred in the surrounding area as well.
 The largest deep-focus quake was an 7.8 which struck the Province of Málaga in Andalusia, Spain at a great depth of 626.2 km.
 Little is known about the origins of deep-focus earthquakes beneath the Alboran Sea, with theories suggesting an oceanic lithosphere is subducting to the east along the Gibraltar Arc at a near-vertical dip at depth, or some complex slab delamination processes.